 Cardiac Muscle Facts

-- Cardiac muscle, also known as the heart muscle is a strained muscle present in the walls of the heart.
+- The cardiac muscle, also known as the heart muscle is a strained muscle present in the walls of the heart.

-- It makes the middle layer of the heart, called myocardium.
+- It makes the middle layer of the heart, called the myocardium.

-- Cardiac muscles are involuntary and work to perform different coordinated contractions in order to pump blood and maintain the human circulatory system.
+- Cardiac muscles are involuntary and work to perform different coordinated contractions to pump blood and maintain the human circulatory system.

-- The contraction of the cardiac muscle force blood out of the heart and moves it towards the lungs and body.
+- The contraction of the cardiac muscle forces blood out of the heart and moves it towards the lungs and body.